Join Our FREE Live Webinar

 Real Estate Agents and Property Services providers

-Bulk REO properties are generally considered to be more profitable than single REO foreclosures.
+Bulk REO properties are generally more profitable than single REO foreclosures.

 Banks offer bulk REO properties whenever they have several similar REO properties for sale.
 To buy the properties, you should first contact the banks offering the packages.